Introduction to PHEindicatormethods

 #> 8 Byars

-# specify rate parameters and reduce columns output and remove metadata columns
+# specify multiplier for rate, confidence level and remove metadata columns

 #> area year obs pop value lowercl uppercl